-Fed's Harker says central bank should 'hold firm' on rates
+Fed's Harker opposed last rate cut, says officials should 'hold firm' on rates

-NEW YORK (Reuters) - Philadelphia Federal Reserve Bank President Patrick Harker said in New York on Friday he opposed the central bank’s September rate cut because the economy is strong and said he thinks the Fed should “hold firm” on interest rates.
+NEW YORK (Reuters) - Philadelphia Federal Reserve Bank President Patrick Harker said in New York on Friday he opposed the central bank’s September rate cut and thinks the Fed should “hold firm” on interest rates.

+The disclosure by Harker, who is not a voting member of the Fed’s policymaking committee this year, puts him in the same camp as Boston Fed President Eric Rosengren and Kansas City Fed President Esther George who voted against the rate decrease last week.
+Harker will have a vote on interest rates in 2020.

-Harker said that while inflation is currently below target, he expects it to reach the coveted 2% growth level over the next 18 months to two years.
-He said a robust labor market and strong consumer spending should sustain economic growth and lift inflation.
+Harker painted the picture of an economy that is on track to grow by a little over 2% this year, powered by strong consumer spending and a robust labor market.
+He said that while inflation is currently below target, he expects it to reach the coveted 2% growth level over the next 18 months to two years.

 “The labor market continues to show remarkable strength, and we’re creating jobs above the rate we need to keep pace with growth,” he said.
 “My own view is that we should hold firm, letting things settle and watching how events play out.”